cyberphone/doc/payments/review-secure-payment-confirmation.md

 Apple Pay® which was introduced back in 2014, does not suffer from these issues, with A2A support as sole exception.
  </td></tr></table>

-*Clarification*: Since SPC does not support payment instrument selection, this part (including locating the proper issuer authentication service which depends on the selected payment instrument), is supposed to have been dealt with *before* SPC is invoked.
+<a name="instrument"></a>*Clarification*: Since SPC does not support payment instrument selection, this part
+(including locating the proper issuer authentication service which depends on the selected payment instrument), is supposed to have been dealt with *before* SPC is invoked.
 That is, how payment instrument related data is gathered is *deliberately* implementation specific.
+This arrangement permits SPC to be used with a wide range of systems including EMVCo's Secure Remote Commerce (SRC), which wallet based solutions like Apple Pay® cannot.
+However, it also complicates the design of merchant systems, since instrument handling must be delegated to *untrusted* (regular) Web code.
+Another downside of the SPC scheme is that users are confronted with potentially highly variant UIs.
+This contrasts to wallet based systems where the user authorization process is performed in an integrated fashion, making them appear like "black boxes" for merchants while offering unified UIs for users.

 ## Commercialization Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic linking",